MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 ### Zero Trust with RBAC

-To comply with Zero Trust, we recommend that you configure RBAC based on the resources that are allowed to your users instead of providing them with access to the entire Microsoft Sentinel environment.
+To comply with Zero Trust, we recommend that you configure Azure RBAC based on the resources that are allowed to your users instead of providing them with access to the entire Microsoft Sentinel environment.

 When you assign Microsoft Sentinel-specific Azure roles, you may come across other Azure and Log Analytics roles that may have been assigned to users for other purposes.
 For example, the *Log Analytics Contributor* and *Log Analytics Reader* roles grant access to a Log Analytics workspace.